darrylcousins/cousinsd.net/src/sources/md/boxes.md

 cloud options but (and this may well be my lack of experience) frankly they did not pan out too well for me.
-So I went back to being my own sysadmin and using a virtual private server from [Rimuhosting](https://rimuhosting.com/) with whom I've been a customer since 2004 (excepting 2018-2020 after solemny swearing that I'd never code again).
+So I went back to being my own sysadmin and using a virtual private server from [Rimuhosting](https://rimuhosting.com/) with whom I've been a customer since 2004 (excepting the years 2018-2020 after solemnly swearing that I'd never code again).

 ### The Work